Valdes-Tresanco-MS/gmx_MMPBSA/docs/getting-started.md

 Multiple calculations can be performed with `gmx_MMPBSA` such as:

-* Normal binding free energies
+* Binding free energy calculation with PB, GB and/or 3D-RISM models
 * Alanine scanning
-* Decomposition schemes
+* Binding free energy decomposition (per-residue and pair-wise)
-* Entropy corrections
+* Entropy corrections (IE, C2, NMODE or QH)
 * Stability
 * QM/MMGBSA